cylc/cylc-doc/src/user-guide/task-job-submission.rst

 If this is in the Python search path (see
-:ref:`Where To Put Job Runner Handler Modules` below) you can use it by name in your user configuration:
+:ref:`Where To Put Job Runner Handler Modules` below) you can use it by name in your global configuration:

 .. code-block:: cylc